rosmo/react-app-cloud-function-gcs-bucket/README.md

 in [`my-app/App/index.js`](my-app/App/index.js) (and run `cd my-app/ && npm run build && cd ..` afterwards).

 *Note:* you can't have both global and load balancers active in this configuration.

+### Multi-region

+You can deploy multi-regional resources by setting `secondary_region` (you should also set the `bucket.location` to a dual or multi-regional location).

+### Dockerfile and Cloud Build

+A [`Dockerfile`](Dockerfile) is included for building for Cloud Run.
+Also a [`cloudbuild.yaml`](cloudbuild.yaml) is included to use Cloud Build to build the container.

+If using GitHub, enable `sourcerepos.googleapis.com` and `cloudbuild.googleapis.com` and connect the GitHub repository to Cloud Source Repositories.
+Create an Artifact Registry in your chosen region (default `react-app`).
+Create a Service Account with the following IAM permissions:
+- `Artifact Registry Writer` to the aforementioned Artifact Registry or project wide
+- `Logs Writer` for Cloud Logging to the project
+- `Source Repository Reader` to the project

+Then create a trigger in the same region in Cloud Build, select the repo, service account and other settings.

 <!-- BEGIN TFDOC -->
 ## Variables